Free Shipping on all orders above £60 - UK only, £120 - international

 I am absolutely obsessed with colour so I am always on the look out for new goldwork supplies and ended up opening this shop.

-Don't forget to visit the workshop and event page in case you are interested to learn embroidery or to have me come to your event or even just say Hi!
+Don't forget to visit the workshop and event pages in case you are interested in learning embroidery or to invite me to your event or even just to say Hi!

-After several years of doing various weekend classes, I did my City And Guild Level 1 and 2 in Stumpwork.
-But I always need to learn so I am also currently doing the formal training of Japanese Embroidery via a JEC accredited tutor and I started the Royal School of Needlework Certificate in Hand Embroidery last year.
+After several years of doing various weekend classes, I did my City And Guilds Level 1 and 2 in Stumpwork.
+I am always looking to learn new techniques so I am currently doing the formal training of Japanese Embroidery via a JEC accredited tutor and I also started the Royal School of Needlework Certificate in Technical Hand Embroidery last year.

 Embroiderers' Guild Members Challenge 2017